 |Troubled flight: Apollo 6 unmanned Saturn V test, 4 April 1968.
 Image credit: NASA|

 The pogo oscillations might have injured astronauts; the S-IVB failure would certainly have scrubbed their flight to the moon.
 Post-flight analysis showed, however, that the pogo and engine failures had relatively simple fixes.
-After intense internal debate, NASA decided in October 1968 that the third Saturn V should launch Apollo 8 astronauts Frank Borman, James Lovell, and William Anders to the moon.
+After intense internal debate, NASA announced on 12 November 1968 that the third Saturn V would launch Apollo 8 astronauts Frank Borman, James Lovell, and William Anders to the moon.
 The giant rocket performed flawlessly, placing the Apollo 8 CSM on course for lunar orbit on 21 December 1968.

 "Apollo Launch-Vehicle Man-Rating: Some Considerations and an Alternative Contingency Plan (U)," Memorandum RM-4489-NASA, E. D. Harris and J. R. Brom, The RAND Corporation, May 1965